-These are the news items I've curated in my monitoring of the API space that have some relevance to the API showcase conversation and I wanted to include in my research.
-I'm using all of these links to better understand how the space is testing their APIs, going beyond just monitoring and understand the details of each request and response.15 Feb 2018
+These are the news items I've curated in my monitoring of the API space that have some relevance to the API definition conversation and I wanted to include in my research.
+I'm using all of these links to better understand how the space is defining not just their APIs, but their schema, and other moving parts of their API operations.15 Feb 2018

 I am profiling financial market data APIs currently, and as I’m doing my work profiling APIs, I’m always on the hunt for interesting elements of their API operations that I can showcase for my readers.
 While looking at the financial market data API from Intrinio, I found that I really, really like their application showcase, which providers a pretty attractive blueprint for how we can showcase what is being develop on top of our APIs.